perletero2/RMIA/README.md

 - keepassxc

 ## List of cloned icons
-#### Those icons were present for system tray but not as App icons and were just copied in apps folder
+#### Those icons were present for system tray but not as App icons and were just copied in apps folder while waiting for proper version

 - piavpn